 Sagardwip is a small island, a part of the Sunderbans group of islands.
 Sagardwip is at the confluence of the holy river Ganga (Ganges) and the Bay of Bengal, making it one of the most popular religious havens of the country.

-Situated on the bank of river Roopnarayan, Deulti provides for an ideal picnic spot.
+Situated on the bank of river Roopnarayan, Deulti is an excellent picnic spot and one of our favourite weekend getaways from Kolkata within 100 Kms.
 This small village picnic destination is also accompanied by a handful of tourist attractions, like Samtaber, the hometown of renowned Bengali author Sarat Chandra Chattopadhyay and the temples of Madangopal and Radha, adorned with embellishments of Terracotta art.
 If you are a bird lover, keep an eye (read ear) for the chirps of different birds, while you take a walk on the clay paths of the villages.
 Other popular townships like Kolaghat, Garchumuk and Gadiara are also located nearby Deulti.
 If you travel by car, Deulti is situated at a distance of about 51 km from Howrah.
 Alternately, you can avail train services from Howrah station to Deulti station.

 The small town of Taki, on the banks of river Ichamati, provides an experience like no other.
 Apart from being a favourite picnic spot, a boat ride on the river will give you a chance to get a closer view of Bangladesh.
 In fact, tourists of both India and Bangladesh embark on this journey, thus giving you a chance to meet Bangladeshi citizens.
 Apart from this amazing boat ride, you can also visit local attractions like ruins of Zamindar houses, Ramakrishna Mission, Kuleshwari Kali Temple, a three century old Jora Sahib Mandir and General Shankar Roy Chowdhury’s Adi Bari.
 A boat ride will take you to Henry’s island, and a rickshaw ride from Henry’s island will take you to Golpatar Jungle for the canopy walk.
 Taki is located at about 80 km from Kolkata by road.
 If travelling by train, you can take Hasnabad local from Sealdah to reach Taki Road Station.